• Skip to primary navigation

 white bowls with fried rice and sautéed eggplant.

-If cooked right, it can be plump and juicy on the inside, beautifully caramelized on the outside, coated in an irresistible sauce and makes a satisfying weeknight dinner recipe that the whole family will love!
+If cooked right, eggplant can be plump and juicy on the inside, beautifully caramelized on the outside, coated in an irresistible sauce and makes a satisfying weeknight dinner recipe that the whole family will love!

 The secret is to soak the chopped eggplant in salt water before stir frying.
 This process helps cooking it crispy and charred in the skillet with a smoky flavor and turns out less greasy.
 I loved this recipe from omnivorescookbook and then slightly modified it to suit our taste.